Excipient: Adjuvants

 Adjuvants are added to vaccines to enhance or modify the immune system response to an immunization.
 An adjuvant may stimulate the immune system to respond more vigorously to a vaccine, which leads to more robust immunity in the recipient.

 Antiadherents

 Antiadherents reduce the adhesion between the powder (granules) and the punch faces and thus prevent sticking to tablet punches by offering a non-stick surface.
 They are also used to help protect tablets from sticking.
 The most commonly used is magnesium stearate.

+Antioxidants

+Antioxidants extend the shelf life of drugs by slowing the degradation of the active ingredient.

 Binders

 Binders hold the ingredients in a tablet together.
 Binders ensure that tablets and granules can be formed with required mechanical strength, and give volume to low active dose tablets.
 Binders are usually: